-- c.
-In addition to the above penalties, all permits and licenses given to the website operator, or to the commercial establishment shall be revoked.
-All properties and instrumentalities used in committing the acts in Sections 5 and 6 hereof, as well as all the proceeds therefrom, shall likewise be forfeited in favor of the government. - d.
-In case the offender is a juridical person, the president, vice-president, and chairman of the board shall be liable for the penalty of imprisonment. - e.
-All persons found to be non-compliant with the mandatory reportorial requirements set forth in Section 7 hereof shall be fined the amount of not less than Thirty Thousand Pesos. - Sec.
-9. Online Child Safety Council There is hereby established an Online Child Safety Council under the Department of Social Welfare and Development as the primary agency responsible for the implementation of this Act.
-It shall be chaired by an Undersecretary of the DSWD and composed of duly designated representatives from the following departments: - a.
-Department of Education;
+(c) In addition to the above penalties, all permits and licenses given to the website operator, or to the commercial establishment shall be revoked.
+All properties and instrumentalities used in committing the acts in Sections 5 and 6 hereof, as well as all the proceeds therefrom, shall likewise be forfeited in favor of the government.

+(d) In case the offender is a juridical person, the president, vice-president, and chairman of the board shall be liable for the penalty of imprisonment.

+(e) All persons found to be non-compliant with the mandatory reportorial requirements set forth in Section 7 hereof shall be fined the amount of not less than Thirty Thousand Pesos.

+SEC.
+9. Online Child Safety Council - There is hereby established an Online Child Safety Council under the Department of Social Welfare and Development as the primary agency responsible for the implementation of this Act.
+It shall be chaired by an Undersecretary of the DSWD and composed of duly designated representatives from the following departments:

-- b.
-Department of Interior and Local Government; - c.
-Council for the Welfare of Children; - d.
-Department of Information and Communications Technology; and - e.
-National Telecommunications Commission. - Within ninety (90) days after the effectivity of this Act, the Council shall establish a Working Group, which will design and develop a common content description tag not later than one hundred twenty (120) days from the effectivity of this Act, that: - will provide consumers with advance warning and information about the content of any website that contains material that is harmful to children; and - will allow consumers, based on such tag, to block or filter access to, and display of, any website that contains material that is harmful to children; and is technologically capable of being embedded into the source code a website. - 30 Sec.
-10. Functions of the Council. - - Review and evaluate the status and effectivity of the implementation of this Act;
+- (a) Department of Education; - (b) Department of Interior and Local Government - (c) Council for the Welfare of Children; - (d) Commission on Information and Communications Technology; and - (e) National Telecommunications Commission.

+Within ninety (90) days after the date of enactment of this Act, the Council shall establish a Working Group, which will design and develop a common content description tag not later than one hundred twenty (120) days from the enactment of this Act, that:

-- Determine and approve the appropriate Internet filtering and blocking software that will effectively restrict.chi1dren's access to prohibited websites: - Recommend measures that will further ensure safety of children in cyberspace which includes but not limited to educational campaigns, development of blocking and filtering software, labeling, or other technologies; - Develop, as part of its Internet safety policy, a program for educating children about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms; - Conduct regular on-site inspections of commercial establishments and other institutions to monitor compliance with the provisions of this Act; and provisions of this Act; and - 6.
-Perform such other functions as may be necessary for the implementation of the Act. - Sec.
-11. Appropriations.
-Such amounts as may be necessary to implement this Act shall be included in the next succeeding General Appropriations Act. - Sec.
-12. Separability Clause.
-Should any provision of this Act be declared invalid, the remaining provisions shall continue to be valid and subsisting. - Sec.
-13. Repealing Clause.
-All laws, executive orders, or administrative orders, rules and regulations or parts thereof, which are inconsistent with this Act are hereby amended, repealed or modified accordingly. - Sec.
-14. Effectivity.
-This Act shall take effect fifteen (15) days after its publication in the Official Gazette or in two (2) newspapers of general circulation.
+(1) will provide consumers with advance warning and information about the content of any website that contains material that is harmful to children:

+(2) will allow consumers, based on such tag, to block or filter access to, and display of, any website that contains material that is harmful to children; and is technologically capable of being embedded into the source code a website.

+SEC.
+10. Functions of the Council:

+1. Review and evaluate the status and effectivity of the implementation of this Act;

+2. Determine and approve the appropriate Internet filtering and blocking software that will effectively restrict.chi1dren's access to prohibited websites:

+3. Recommend measures that will further ensure safety of children in cyberspace which includes but not limited to educational campaigns, development of blocking and filtering software, labeling, or other technologies;

+4. Develop, as part of its Internet.safety policy, a program for educating children about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms;

+5. Conduct regular on-site inspections of commercial establishments and other institutions to monitor compliance with the provisions of this Act; and provisions of this Act.

+6. Perform such other functions as may be necessary for the implementation of the

+SEC.
+11. Appropriations. - The amount necessary for the initial implementation of this Act shall be taken from the appropriation of the Department of Social Welfare and Development under the General Appropriations Act.
+Thereafter, such amount as may be necessary to carry out the provisions of this Act shall be included in the appropriations of the year following its enactment into law.

+SEC.
+12. Separability Clause. - If for any reason, any portion or provision of this Act is declared unconstitutional or invalid, such parts not affected thereby shall remain in full force and effect.

+SEC.
+13. Repealing Clause. - All laws, presidential decrees, executive orders, issuances, rules and regulations or parts thereof inconsistent with the provisions of this Act are hereby repealed or modified accordingly.

+SEC.
+14. Effectivity - This Act shall take effect fifteen (15) days after its publication in at least two (2) newspapers of general circulation whichever comes earlier.